pravega/pravega/documentation/src/docs/segment-store-service.md

 - Memory-disk hybrid, powered by **RocksDB**.
 This is the preferred (and default) implementation, since it is not limited by available heap space or machine RAM.
 Performance is comparable to the in-memory implementation.

 ### Storage Writer
 Pravega is by no means the final resting place of the data, nor it is meant to be a storage service.
 The Tier 2 Storage is where we want data to be in the long term and Pravega is only used to store a very short tail-end of it (using Tier 1 Storage), enough to make appends fast and aggregate them into bigger chunks for committal to Tier 2 Storage.
-To perform this, it needs another component (**Storage Writer**) that reads data from the _Durable Log_ inthe order in which it was received, aggregates it, and sends it to Tier 2 Storage.
+To perform this, it needs another component (**Storage Writer**) that reads data from the _Durable Log_ in the order in which it was received, aggregates it, and sends it to Tier 2 Storage.

 Just like the _Durable Log_, there is one Storage Writer per Segment Container.
 Each Writer reads Log operations from the in-memory operation Log (exposed via the `read()` method in the _Durable Log_) in the order they were processed.
 It keeps track of the last read item by means of its sequence number.
 This state is not persisted, and upon recovery, it can just start from the beginning of the available _Durable Log_.